yujie-tao/personal-website/_posts/2019-09-30-drug-reference.md

 date: May 2019
 date_display: "May 2019"
 featured_image: '/images/drug-reference.jpg'
-excerpt: For physicians to make life-saving decisions.
+excerpt: For physicians to make life-saving decisions

 ---